Specimen Collection: Sputum - CE

 Rationale: The high Fowler or semi-Fowler position promotes full lung expansion and facilitates the ability to cough.

-- Instruct a patient who has a surgical incision or localized area of discomfort to place his or her hands firmly over the affected area or to place a pillow over the area (as applicable).
+- Instruct a patient who has an operative or invasive incision or localized area of discomfort to place hands firmly over the affected area or to place a pillow over the affected area (as applicable).

 PROCEDURE